10 Probiotic Foods You Should Never Eat

 Right after water and concentrated pear juice, cane sugar finds its place on Good Belly's ingredient list.
 It certainly makes sense it would be listed so high: there are 24 grams of the sweet stuff in one 8-ounce serving!

 Brio Very Strawberry Ice Cream

 Per ½ cup serving: 150 calories, 6 g fat (2.5 g saturated fat), 45 mg sodium, 20 g carbs (2 g fiber, 16 g sugar), 5 g protein

 Don't fall for the fact that this ice cream is made from calcium-rich, pasture-raised, organic whole milk.
 Brio isn't just filled with antioxidants and probiotics; it's also filled with 16 grams of sugar per tiny half-cup serving!
 There are better probiotic foods to be had.

 Little Duck Organics Tiny Gummies

 Per 1-⅓ tbsp (20 g): 67 calories, 0 g fat, 4 mg sodium, 16 g carbs (1 g fiber, 14 g sugar), 0 g protein

-If you're looking for fruit snacks for your little one, start with these 22 Best & Worst Fruity Snacks.
-You won't find Little Duck's Tiny Gummies on the list.
+If you're looking for fruit snacks for your little one, skip Little Duck's Tiny Gummies.
 Even though they're made without added sugars or preservatives and are all organic, your kid will still be consuming more health-harming sugar than belly-boosting probiotics.